-- the school's child protection and safeguarding policy - signs and symptoms of abuse and neglect - responding to disclosure of abuse or neglect by a child - reporting and recording arrangements - the staff behaviour policy (code of conduct) - the identity and role of the DSL and all Deputy DSLs - the school's behaviour policy - the school's safeguarding response to children who go missing from education.
+• The school's child protection and safeguarding policy including Early Help support

+- signs and indicators of abuse and neglect - responding to disclosure of abuse or neglect by a child - reporting and recording arrangements - the staff behaviour policy (code of conduct) - the identity and role of the DSL and all Deputy DSLs - the school's safeguarding response to children who go missing from education.

-NB all of the above will be explained before a new member of staff, governor or volunteer has direct contact with children in school.
+NB: All of the above will be explained before a new member of staff, governor or volunteer has direct contact with children in school.
 The school's child protection policy and staff behaviour policy (code of conduct) will be sent with the letter confirming an appointment with a written requirement that the individual reads the two policies in advance of starting work at the school.

 The individual will be given an opportunity to clarify any issues on their first day at work and then asked to sign to confirm that they have read and understood both policies and undertake to comply with them.